drahamim/aredistar/README.md

 ## What I used
 - Flask (Flask is a simple Python web framework.)
-- Python 3 (Because while prevalent Python 2 should not be used for active dev)
+- Python 3 (Because while prevalent, Python 2 should not be used for active dev)
 - Pre-configured redis container (Why re-invent the wheel for a demo)
 - Docker (because containers.
-Though makeing a k8s manifest would be an interesting adventure but overkill for this)
+Though makeing a k8s manifest would be an interesting adventure, it would be  overkill for this)

 Thanks for looking.